 Cast: Vera Farmiga, Patrick Wilson, Ron Livingstone, Lili Taylor

 Plot: It is based on the actual experiences of Ed and Lorraine Warren dealing with the paranormal.
+It takes us front row from start to finish on each of these duo's supernatural exploits with each case they take on.

 Uniqueness: The unforgettable doll; the original ghost-hunters.